-Designated contract markets (“DCMs”), registered swap execution facilities (“SEFs”), registered derivatives clearing organizations (“DCOs”), and registered swap data repositories (“SDRs”) generally may implement new rules or rule amendments by filing with the Commission a certification that the new rule or rule amendment complies with the Commodity Exchange Act (“CEA” or “Act”) and the Commission’s regulations and/or by requesting CFTC approval of such rules and amendments.
+Designated contract markets (“DCMs”), registered swap execution facilities (“SEFs”), registered derivatives clearing organizations (“DCOs”), and registered swap data repositories (“SDRs”) generally may implement new rules or rule amendments by filing with the Commission a certification that the new rule or rule amendment complies with the Commodity Exchange Act (“Act”) and the Commission’s regulations or by requesting CFTC approval of such rules and amendments.
 For rules and amendments adopted under self-certification procedures, registered entities are expected to assume primary responsibility for ensuring that the rules and rule amendments meet, on a continuing basis, the applicable statutory and regulatory requirements.

-Initial Rule Submission Review Period: New rules and rule amendments, including amendments to the terms and conditions of an existing product, become effective, pursuant to the certification of the registered entity and notice of such certification to the entity’s members and market participants, on the date that is 10 business days after the date on which the Commission receives the certification unless the Commission extends the submission review period.
-In implementing an extension, the Commission would notify the registered entity, prior to the expiration of the 10 business days, that it is staying the certification because there exist novel or complex issues that require additional time to analyze, the certification is an inadequate explanation of the rule or rule amendment by the submitting registered entity, or the certification presents a potential inconsistency with any provision of the Act or any of the Commission’s regulations thereunder.
+Rule Submission Review Period: New rules and rule amendments, including amendments to the terms and conditions of an existing product, become effective, pursuant to the certification of the registered entity and notice of such certification to the entity’s members and market participants, on the date that is 10 business days after the date on which the Commission receives the certification unless the Commission extends the submission review period.
+In implementing an extension, the Commission would notify the registered entity, prior to the expiration of the 10 business days, that it is staying the certification because there exist novel or complex issues that require additional time to analyze, the certification does not include an adequate explanation of the rule or rule amendment by the submitting registered entity, or the rule or rule amendment is potentially inconsistent with the Act or the Commission’s regulations thereunder.

 Extended Submission Review Period: The Commission may notify a registered entity that it is staying a certified rule or rule amendment for as many as 90 calendar days from the date of the notification.
-A rule or rule amendment subject to a stay becomes effective, pursuant to the certification of the registered entity, at the expiration of the additional 90-day period unless the Commission withdraws the stay prior to that time or the Commission notifies the registered entity during the additional 90-day period that it objects to the proposed certification on the grounds that it is inconsistent with any provision of the Act or any of the Commission’s regulations thereunder.
+A rule or rule amendment subject to a stay becomes effective, pursuant to the certification of the registered entity, at the expiration of the additional 90-day period unless the Commission withdraws the stay prior to that time or the Commission notifies the registered entity during the additional 90-day period that it objects to the proposed certification on the grounds that it is inconsistent with the Act or the Commission’s regulations thereunder.

 For a rule submission under extended review, the Commission will provide not less than a 30-day public comment period within the 90-day period in which the stay is in effect.
 Details regarding such public comment period will be posted on the Commission’s website.